 “I knew nothing about running a nonprofit,” she says.
 “I only knew how to be the face of it.”

 So she reached out to Community Foundation for the Alleghenies.

 “I always say I absolutely could not do this without their help,” Singer says.
 “I want to make people comfortable with knowing where their donation goes.
 The Foundation gives me that credibility.
 They manage the fund, the nonprofit side, and pay the bills.
 There’s a process in place.
 They absolutely are key.”

-The Walk of Hope’s history and success represent an ideal example of how the Foundation can bolster local grassroots efforts, CFA Donor and Development Services Officer Katrina Perkosky says.
+The Walk of Hope’s history and success represent an ideal example of how the Foundation can bolster local grassroots efforts, CFA Director of Donor Services Katrina Perkosky says.

 “We manage the administrative and financial end so they can focus on putting together an amazing event,” she says.

 The money raised will help patients at UPMC Hillman Cancer Center, Conemaugh Cancer Center, and Joyce Murtha Breast Care Center.